EmmaZaroli/Ingegneria-Software-2022-Zaroli-Rocchi-Dell-Oro/README.md

 java -jar Client.jar [--cli]
 ```

-Omitting the argument --cli will start the GUI version of the client
+Omitting the argument --cli will start the GUI version of the client.
+Please, note that the cli supports Linux and MacOS only.

 ## Tests coverage report

-For a complete report, please refer to the [full data](Deliverables/Final/Testing%20Report) in the deliverables folder
+For a complete report, please refer to the [full data](Deliverables/Final/Test%20report) in the deliverables folder

 ![](Deliverables/Final/High%20level%20coverage%20data.png)